torch/torch7/ROADMAP.md

 - **[definite]** Split nn into THNN and nn.
 THNN would be NN package using TH as backend and nn would be the lua layer.
 THNN can be used as a standalone C library.
 Same for cunn
 - **[Definite]** CUDA typed tensor support - CudaHalfTensor CudaDoubleTensor etc.
 - **[Definite]** better plotting support
+	- **eulerreich**: this is probably a hard sell, but I've used [plotly](https://plot.ly/python/)'s python api and it works really well; I would love to see it on torch.
+I was sold by the ability to do 3D plotting in the (jupyter) notebook setting and have it be interactive (rotation, panning, etc).
+There's a [REST api](https://plot.ly/rest/) for it that seems simple enough.
+The only drawbacks I see are 1) graphing is slower because of data traveling back and forth, 2) the free account can only make public graphs, which could be a problem for researchers in private labs.
 - **[needs discussion]** UI package that doesn't suck?
   - **Ronan**: something based on cairo?
     - **clement**: not sure if this would have much adoption